CivicTechTO/tor-councilmatic/README.md

 **Create your settings file**

+We're attemptin to use the principles of the [12-Factor App](http://12factor.net/), so a good deal of configuration happens via environment variables, which are set in a `.env` file during local development.
+You can load some sensible defaults with this:

+    make django-setup

 - if you're setting up councilmatic for local development, use a dummy cache by setting `CACHES['default']['BACKEND']` to `'django.core.cache.backends.dummy.DummyCache'`. if you're deploying, leave it as is

 **Setup your database**